 Double Gold medal, 2018 San Francisco Chronicle Wine Competition

-Serve with flavored dishes – roasted lamb or serve with dark chocolate as the flavors of the wine and chocolate intermingle exceptionally well.
+Try pairing with with fatty meats- roasted lamb and pork belly.
+Or serve with dark chocolate, as the berry flavors of the wine and chocolate intermingle exceptionally well.